-Exemplify the methodology described above, listing the key activities that are meant to achieve the mandatory results/outputs of the project and to ensure its sustainable implementation.
+Exemplify the methodology described above, indicate what is considered important component by component to achieve the mandatory results/outputs of the project and to ensure its sustainable implementation without detailing all activities, whilst some key activities could still be mentioned.

-Address the needs seen for study tour programmes, training programme etc - and indicate if possible the resources required on the side of the Beneficiary administration in order to efficiently and timely implement the project.
+Address the needs seen for study tour programmes, training programme etc. - and indicate if possible the resources required on the side of the Beneficiary administration in order to efficiently and timely implement the project.